pulumi/docs/content/docs/intro/concepts/project.md

 A project file contains the following attributes:

 * `name`: (required) a name for your project.
 This shows up in the Pulumi dashboard and is used to aggregate the associated stacks and their resources underneath the project, as a simple kind of hierarchy.
+Project names may only contain alphanumeric characters, hyphens, underscores, or periods.

 * `runtime`: (required) (`string`|`object`) the language runtime configuration to use for your program.
 Possible string options are `nodejs`
   (for JavaScript and TypeScript), `python` (for Python),`go` (for Go), and `dotnet` (for .NET).
 At the moment, Pulumi doesn't depend on specific versions